khaledghobashy/uraeus_mbd/README.md

-#### Model Creation
+#### Symbolic Environment Layer

-Using [**uraeus.smbd**](https://github.com/khaledghobashy/uraeus-smbd), the topology of a given multi-body system is represented as a multi-directed graph, where each node represents a body and each edge represents a connection between the end nodes, where this connection may represents a joint, actuator or a force element.
+Using the [**uraeus.smbd**](https://github.com/khaledghobashy/uraeus-smbd) python package, the topology of a given multi-body system is represented as a multi-directed graph, where each node represents a body and each edge represents a connection between the end nodes, where this connection may represents a joint, actuator or a force element.
 This serves mainly two aspects:

 1. A natural way to create and represent the topology of a given multi-body system.
 2. A convenient way to abstract the system programmatically, where all the topological data of the system are stored in a graph.